typst/typst/docs/src/guides/guide-for-latex-users.md

 ````

 Nesting lists works just by using proper indentation.
 Adding an empty line
-inbetween items generates padding in the output.
+in-between items generates padding in the output.

 To get a [numbered list]($func/enum) (`enumerate`) instead, use a `+` instead of
 the hyphen.
 For a [term list]($func/terms) (`description`), write